Call us0333 370 4333

 Speak to a legal expert

-Our offices are suitably equipped to conduct mediations, with each party having a private room to discuss matters and take advice as well as a ‘joint’ room for opening statements and ongoing discussions between the parties.
+Our offices are suitably equipped to conduct business mediations, ensuring each party has access to a private room for confidential discussions and consultations, as well as a joint room for opening statements and ongoing negotiations between the parties.

-In addition, as trained mediators, we are able to bring this knowledge and experience to benefit our own clients when instructed in relation to disputes on their behalf.
+Additionally, as trained mediators, we are able to harness this knowledge and experience to benefit our clients when facilitating the resolution of disputes on their behalf.

 We are here to assist if you need either of the following:

-• An independent mediator to be appointed to mediate in relation to an existing dispute
+• An independent mediator to be appointed to mediate in relation to an existing dispute, or,

 Testimonials